-The services of a Speech Therapist are available through Auxiliary Service Funds.
-All children new to the school may be screened for this program.
+The services of a Speech Therapist are available through Auxiliary Service Funds and through other funds.
+All children new to the school may be screened for this program; current students may be screened if there is a need.
 The therapist instructs students in need of therapy after obtaining permission from the parents.